EndPointCorp/end-point-blog/2011/12/19/nifty-in-button-confirmation.html.md

 )
 ```

-Since the button's text changes to a confirmation on the first click, makes it better for my purposes than Javascript's dblClick method.
+Since the button’s text changes to a confirmation on the first click, makes it better for my purposes than Javascript’s dblClick method.
 Check the video to see what it looks like in action.

-Let's take a look at what this compiles to in plain **JavaScript**, too, since this is the only thing the browser sees:
+Let’s take a look at what this compiles to in plain **JavaScript**, too, since this is the only thing the browser sees:

 ```js
 $('a#delete_all.no_danger').hover(function() {